swagatapal/diploy_assignment/README.md

 Features:
 1. Product Listing:
  - Show a list with product name, image, and price.
- - Data can be hardcoded or from a JSON file.
+ - Data is used from a hardcoded list.
  - Add a search bar to filter products by name.
 2. Product Details:
  - On product tap, navigate to a detail view with name, image, description, and price.